madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 2. **EvaluationLoop**: Iterates through each persona to evaluate the product
    - **ProcessNextPersona**: Manages iteration through personas
-   - **EvaluateProduct**: Has each persona provide:
+   - **GetPurchaseIntent**: Gets **textual purchase intent** from each persona
-     - **Textual purchase intent** (not numeric) - describes their intent in natural language
+     - Uses LLM to elicit natural language description of purchase intent (not numeric)
+     - Avoids rating bias by asking for words instead of numbers
+   - **CalculatePersonaMetrics**: Converts intent text to rating using semantic similarity
      - Converts text to vector using **Nomic embeddings**
      - Calculates **cosine similarity** to all 5 golden intent descriptions
      - Computes **expected rating** (1-5 continuous scale) using probability-weighted approach
-     - Also captures reasoning, price sensitivity, and recommendation intent
    - **CollectEvaluations**: Accumulates evaluation results with similarity scores

 3. **AnalyzeDemand**: Computes aggregate metrics and demographic insights